-52-1-42.
-Compensation benefits; permanent partial disability; maximum duration of benefits.
+§ 52-1-42.
+Compensation benefits; partial disability; maximum duration of benefits.
+(Effective until January 1, 1991.)

-A. For permanent partial disability, the workers' compensation benefits not specifically provided for in Section 52-1-43 NMSA 1978 shall be a percentage of the weekly benefit payable for total disability as provided in Section 52-1-41 NMSA 1978.
-The percentage of permanent partial disability shall be determined pursuant to the provisions of Sections 52-1-26 through 52-1-26.4 NMSA 1978.
-The duration of partial disability benefits shall depend upon the extent and nature of the partial disability, subject to the following:
+For partial disability, the workers' compensation benefits not specifically provided for in Section 52-1-43 NMSA 1978 shall be a percentage of the benefit payable for total disability as provided in Section 52-1-41 NMSA 1978.
+The percentage shall be determined by the workers' compensation judge pursuant to the provisions of Section 52-1-26 NMSA 1978.
+The duration of partial disability benefits shall in no event be longer than five hundred weeks except for partial disability resulting from:

-- (1) where the worker's percentage of disability is equal to or greater than eighty, the maximum period is seven hundred weeks; - (2) where the worker's percentage of disability is less than eighty, the maximum period is five hundred weeks: - (3) where the partial disability results from a primary mental impairment, the maximum period is one hundred weeks; and - (4) where the partial disability results from a secondary mental impairment, the maximum period is the maximum period allowable for the disability produced by the physical impairment or one hundred weeks, whichever is greater.
+- (1) primary mental impairment, in which case the maximum period is one hundred weeks; or - (2) secondary mental impairment, in which case the maximum period is the maximum period allowable for the disability produced by the physical impairment or one hundred weeks, whichever is greater.